AceARK/RaceView/README.md

 ----------------------

-Check out the [OpenVote URL](https://raceview.herokuapp.com/openvote) on your secondary device (with RaceView dashboard opened up on primary device) and vote randomly to watch the dashboard update and react on data change.
+Use the [OpenVote URL](https://raceview.herokuapp.com/openvote) on your secondary device (with RaceView dashboard opened up on primary device) to vote randomly and watch the dashboard update and react on data change.